Reading Time: 4 minutes

 We have a few things going in our office that have worked wonders on staff morale and productivity:

 Everyone loves a bit of bingo so why not incorporate this into your workplace.
 No, we’re not talking about getting our dabbers out on a Friday evening, as fun as that would be!
 Our office is split into working teams, and each team has their own unique jobs.
 Every week, the teams get given a bingo card with their jobs on.
 The first team to get their card dabbed off in the week gets to spin the fortune wheel – seriously, it’s a genuine prize wheel!
 Given that all we are doing to complete the cards is our job, the prizes are appropriate.
 These range from a visit to the drinks cupboard, snack shelf or even a cheeky late start!
-A small investment which can have a great effect on the competition of the workplace!
+A small investment can have a great effect on the competition of the workplace!

 2) Staff Meetings

 Every Friday, we all go around the table and thank someone for doing something special for us through the week.
 This can be anything, from making cups of tea to helping clear down workloads.
 Just a small bit of praise from your peers can make you realise that people do notice what you’ve done, and it is appreciated.
-At the reasonable cost of £0.00, this is a real worthwhile venture.
+At a reasonable cost of £0.00, this is a real worthwhile venture.

 3) Productivity Points and Gold Stars

 Of course, monetary rewards should come when we are going over and above.
-Productivity Points are given out when a staff member has completed something such as a blog, or hit their target in the month and are added onto wages.
+Productivity Points are given out when a staff member has completed something such as a blog, or hit their target in the month and is added onto wages.
 The more someone does, the more reward they will get.
 Gold Stars are given by customers responding to our services – staff will be rewarded for this and if your verbal praise has been put into place, the customer satisfaction pot should remain pretty full!

-Your staff are what keeps your business rolling, therefore they deserve recognition.
+Your staff is what keeps your business rolling, therefore they deserve recognition.
 If after reading this, you’ve decided that more can be done in terms of raising staff morale then do it.
 Please magpie our ideas and give them a go.
 I can guarantee it’ll be the most worthwhile investment you make this year!

 Don’t hesitate to get in touch and let us know what you do to improve productivity in your workplace – we’re all ears!